ABC Organic Gardener Magazine latest issue magazine cover.

 This needs a very protected position in the garden (think rainforest).
 They can reach 3–4m high and 1.5m wide.
 In cold climates, they are slow growing – my 10-year-old potted plant is easily kept to 1.5m high.
 Water and feed regularly for best results.
 Flowers are delightfully scented.

-Uses: The leaves have a divine aniseed flavour and aroma and can be used fresh or dried to make fragrant tea and other drinks.
+Uses: The leaves boast a divine aniseed flavour and aroma, perfect for making fragrant tea and other drinks, whether used fresh or dried.
 Dried and ground leaves are delicious in baking.

 Buying: Look for a plant in a 200mm pot so you can harvest earlier.
 Buy from retail nurseries.